Village Presbyterian Church: History of Senior Pastors

+Village on Antioch

+On February 5, 2017, Village Church became one church worshiping at two campuses, holding the first worship service at their first satellite campus located at 148th Street and Antioch Road in Overland Park, Kansas.

+Building

+Village Presbyterian began reconstruction of the main church space in April 2015.
+The mission of the rebuild was to install a new organ, make the church's sanctuary more accessible for disabled congregants, and install a new entrance and welcome center.
+The sanctuary renovation was completed in December, 2015 and the new organ arrived in September 2016.

+Village Presbyterian Church is home to one of the significant pipe organs in the region, Opus 22, built by Richards, Fowkes & Co. of Ooltewah, Tennessee.
+The 3-manual, 59-stop, 74-rank mechanical action organ features a principal tonal design modeled after 18th-century Dutch organs with numerous added stops to support broad anthem and solo organ literature.
+The organ was played for the first time on Nov.
+20, 2016 with just 5% of the organ pipes working.
+The organ was fully voiced and all 3,800 pipes were functioning by August 2017.

+In 2008, the Village Presbyterian Food Pantry opened.

+In August 2016, Village Presbyterian Child & Family Development Center opened.
+The multi-use building provides day care classrooms and support space for up to 132 students.

 Mission and community involvement

-Village Presbyterian Church Food Pantry

-Located off-site from the church itself, the Village Presbyterian Food Pantry hosts more than 300 volunteers each month.
+In 2008, the current Village Presbyterian Food Pantry opened.
+Today, it hosts more than 300 volunteers each month.
 The pantry serves anyone in the area who completes an application and is near the Federal Poverty Guidelines.
-The pantry consists of a grocery-store-style area where clients receive provisions like bread, pasta, pastries, produce, and toiletries, as well as a clothes closet in which clients can get necessary items like dresses, shirts and undergarments.

-Dominican Republic Partnership
+In August 2016, Village Presbyterian Child & Family Development Center opened.
+The multi-use building provides day care classrooms and support space for up to 132 students.

 Doctors and nurses from the Village congregation as well as the Kansas City area make four annual trips to La Romana on a medical mission to provide health care to the impoverished residents of rural bateyes and urban barrios.
 The church's youth department began an annual spring break mission trip to La Romana in the 1990s to work on construction projects like the Joe Hartman School.

-Front Porch Alliance

 Front Porch Alliance is a partnership between Village Church and the Ivanhoe neighborhood of Kansas City.
 Front Porch Alliance provides mentor programs, home repair, and career services to residents of the east side neighborhood.
 The program was founded in 1999.

-Environmental Action Network

-The Environmental Action Committee was formed and renamed in 2007.
-The committee encourages the church to recycle, buy environmentally responsible products, make sure the church's facilities are maintained in an environmentally-friendly way, and assists in the education of the church about environmental issues.

-Construction and rebuilding

-Village Presbyterian began reconstruction of the main church space in April 2015.
-The mission of the rebuild was to install a new organ, make the church's sanctuary more accessible for disabled congregants, and install a new entrance and welcome center.
-The sanctuary renovation was completed in December, 2015 and the new organ arrived in September 2016.
-The organ was played for the first time on Nov.
-20, 2016 with just 5% of the organ pipes working.
-The organ was fully voiced and all 3,800 pipes were functioning by August 2017.